akshay5995/powerbi-report-component/README.md

-            pageName="" // set as current page of the report reportMode="view" // open report in a particular mode view/edit/create datasetId={datasetId} // required for reportMode = "create" and optional for dynamic databinding in `report` on `view` mode extraSettings={extraSettings}
+            pageName="" // set as current page of the report reportMode="view" // open report in a particular mode view/edit/create datasetId={datasetId} // required for reportMode = "create" and optional for dynamic databinding in `report` on `view` mode groupId={groupId} // optional.
+Used when reportMode = "create" and to chose the target workspace when the dataset is shared. extraSettings={extraSettings}
             permissions="All" // View
             style={reportStyle}